The shadow of a Thurston geodesic to the curve graph: Examples of geodesics

-There are two ideal triangles $A$ and $B$ in the complement of $\lambda$.
-Each $A$ and $B$ has two sides $a$ and $b$ coming from the two leaves of $\lambda$ tending toward the cusp, and a third side that wraps around $\mu$.
-There is an involution of $U_0$ fixing $\mu$ and switching $A$ with $B$.
-(See the upper right-hand side of \figref{Double}.)
+Choose $U_0 \in \calT(\torus)$ and represent $\mu$ as a geodesic lamination on $U_0$.
+Let $\lambda$ be the unique completion of $\mu$ and let $A$ and $B$ be the ideal triangles in the complement of $\lambda$ in $U_0$.
+Each $A$ and $B$ has two sides $a$ and $b$ coming from the two leaves of $\lambda$ tending toward the cusp, and a third side that wraps around the stump $\mu$.
+There is an involution of $U_0$ fixing $\lambda$ and switching $A$ with $B$.
+Hence, the two anchors points of $A$ at $a$ and $b$ are glued respectively to the two anchor points of $B$ at $a$ and $b$.
+See the upper right-hand side of \figref{Double}.